49ers take NFC West, No. 1 seed with 26-21 win over Seahawks - WHIZ News

 “I felt him grabbing me but you don’t get every call.
 I didn’t get that call,” Hollister said.

-On fourth-and-goal, Hollister caught a pass underneath but was immediately knocked down by Greenlaw.
+On fourth-and-goal, Hollister caught a pass underneath but was immediately knocked down by Greenlaw with less than 10 seconds remaining.
 Replay confirmed Hollister hit the ground before the ball reached the goal line, and San Francisco’s celebration was on.

 “I just knew that I had my foot on the goal line.
 I knew that they had to get into the end zone in order to win the game,” Greenlaw said.
 “So I just made sure that my feet were on the goal line and just played lateral to downhill and just, made a tackle that my coaches and teammates would be proud of.
 Just happy with how the game ended and happy to be able to make the play.”